Seravo/seravo-plugin/README.md

 wp i18n make-pot . languages/seravo.pot
 ```

+> NOTE!
+If this fails on `PHP Fatal error:  Uncaught Error: Maximum function nesting level of '256' reached` temporairly remove the overly complex files with `rm js/cruft*`.

 ### Running PHPCS

 If you have PHPCS installed locally with all the WordPress standards, simply run `phpcs` yourself or let your code editor run it automatically on every save.
 Alternatively run PHPCS inside local Vagrant or Docker image, or on the same remote site used for testing: